scausey/indigo/_posts/2019-09-29-new-rails-6-methods.markdown

 star: true
 category: blog
 author: samanthacausey
-description: Methods new with Rails 6 that I'm looking forward to using.
+description: An explanation with an example of Array.extract!, a methods new with Rails 6.
 ---

-Calling the new Rails 6 method ```extract!``` on an array will remove and return the elements for which the given block returns true.
+Calling the new Rails 6 method ```extract!``` (<a href="https://github.com/rails/rails/pull/33137">Pull request here</a>) on an array will remove and return the elements for which the given block returns true.

 Because I recently remembered what a great book <i><a href="https://www.goodreads.com/book/show/375802.Ender_s_Game">Ender's Game</a></i> (and, due to my low expectations, surprisingly alright <a href="https://www.imdb.com/title/tt1731141/">movie</a>) is, take the following code block that extracts characters in the Wiggin family, modifying the original ```characters``` array.